dubbelosix/autoclock/README.md

 * c3.large machines have 2 disks. one of them is mounted to / and the other one has to be supplied in the defaults
 * install ansible locally and edit the hosts.yaml file in the root location to point to your validator's IP address and the ssh parameters
 * basic command
+* make sure to create `hosts.yaml` file using the `hosts.example.yaml` as a guide
 ```
-ansible-playbook setup.yaml -i hosts.yaml -e id_path=test-id.json -e vote_path=test-vote.json
+ansible-playbook setup.yaml -i hosts.yaml -e id_path=./keys/validator-keypair.json -e vote_path=./keys/vote-account-keypair.json -e region=ny -e cluster=testnet -e rpc_address=https://api.testnet.solana.com
 ```

-* the above assumes that test-id.json and test-vote.json have been generated using solana-keygen and that the vote-account has already been created. the ansible playbook executes the vote-account command to see that test-vote.json actually exists and is associated with test-id.json. it will fail before starting the validator if that is not the case
+* The above assumes that validator-keypair.json and vote-account-keypair.json have been generated using solana-keygen and that the vote-account has already been created.
+The ansible playbook executes the vote-account command to see that vote-account-keypair.json actually exists and is associated with validator-keypair.json.
+It will fail before starting the validator if that is not the case.

 # defaults